Tziporah Malkah

-Tziporah Atarah Malkah (born Katherine Helen Fischer; 30 November 1973) is an Australian model, actress and TV host, early known as Kate Fischer.
+Tziporah Atarah Malkah (born Katherine Helen Fischer; 30 November 1973) is an Australian model, actress and TV host.
+Initially rising to prominence under her birth name Kate Fischer, Malkah began modelling in the 1980s, becoming a glamour model by the early 1990s, later resulting in an acting and television presenting career.

 Early life

-Katherine Helen Fischer was born on 30 November 1973 at the Queen Victoria Hospital in Adelaide, South Australia, the daughter of Pru Goward and university economics lecturer Alastair Fischer Ph.D.
-She is the third eldest of ten children.
+Katherine Helen Fischer was born on 30 November 1973 at the Queen Victoria Hospital in Adelaide, South Australia, the daughter of future Liberal politician Pru Goward and university economics lecturer Alastair Fischer.
+Her sister Penny was born two years later.
+The family lived in Adelaide until 1983, when her mother moved to Sydney for her television career leaving the children with their father.
+The marriage broke up soon after and the two girls moved to Canberra with their mother, who married journalist David Barnett in 1986.

-Malkah spent the best part of a year in Pune, India, and Reading, UK, in 1978 with her family when her father took his sabbatical.
-Once back in Adelaide, Malkah attended Glen Osmond Primary School.